ajmillerdevelopment/tables/README.md

 * Ticket Splitting
 * Entrees come with sides
 * Set time zone in admin
+* Dietary info for menu items
+* Description for menu items
+* Descriptions for orders (well done, no cheese etc)

 ### Django Collector Requirements:
 Full CRUD on one model